KerstinFe/raw2meta/README.md

 - The project ID is defined as the first three parts of the raw file name.
 In our case, they are standardized as follows:  \[machinename]\_\[date]\_\[initials of person who measures].
 - When a QC (quality control) Hela standard is measured at the beginning of a project, the extracted metadata is stored in a .json file in the TEMP folder.
 Later, when the first sample of the project is measured, the metadata is extracted to ensure that the sample receives the correct project ID and that the extracted metadata is not that of the Hela standard.

+- The project is now separated into different parts but the two main functionalities stay:
+  + The observer checks the backup directory for new raw files in subfolders.
+Since we have subfolders organized by month, the script changes which folders it observes every month.
+  + The backlog processor looks for all raw files in the directory and adds them to the database, making it easy to add older files.

 - Creates log files for corrupt or empty files, or for files that were in the database but somehow skipped the initial check, so they can be reviewed later.

 - Files that appear empty because I cannot detect scans and are below 15 KB are marked as corrupt and inserted into the database as such to avoid reprocessing.
 - I've noticed that sometimes files appear empty at the MS level, yet they show traces of pump pressure and are large in size.
 It seems like these files are accessible even though they have not been fully copied.
 Therefore, I include multiple waiting times and don't insert them into the database as corrupt so they can be entered later.
 (I will improve the processing of these files in the future.)

 #### To Do:
-- [ ] Include files from Bruker machines
+- [ ] Include Bruker machines
-- [ ] Clean up the code, remove repetitions, and make it more generic
+- [ ] Clean up the code, break up larger functions even more
-- [ ] Reprocess files that appear empty but are just not completely copied
+- [ ] Use uv.lock any pyproject.toml for better environment configuration
+- [ ] Include test scripts and examples
 - [ ] Include reprocessing of a corrupt file in the main script when it is replaced by the correct file
 - [ ] Start observing the folder for the next month as soon as it is created, not at the beginning of the month